Tardive dyskinesia treatment guidelines

 and recommendations

-Experts agree that VMAT2 inhibitors are the preferred first-line treatment for tardive dyskinesia (TD)1-3
+Experts agree that VMAT2 inhibitors, like INGREZZA® (valbenazine) capsules, are the preferred first-line treatment for tardive dyskinesia (TD)1-3

 2020 American Psychiatric Association guidelines1